zrougamed/medium/tg.md

 ### Machines ( refered to as box ) Configuration list

-`tg cloud list -h` lists all the configuration
+`tg conf list -h` lists all the configuration

  Example :
  ```